nosarthur/gita/README.md

 ```

 In either case, calling `gita` in terminal may not work,
-then you can put the following line in the `.bashrc` file.
+then put the following line in the `.bashrc` file.

 ```
 alias gita="python3 -m gita"